-Gary is based in Hillmorton and is director of DMX Stagetech.
+Gary is also based in Rugby and is director of DMX Stagetech.
 He brings technical expertise to the group, especially when planning and delivering events.
 Gary has been involved with Rugby live music for many years providing technical services for many bands and events.

 Carl is MD at Brown & Cockerill Estate Agents in Rugby.
-Through the company Carl supported Rugby Music Festival for 2012-14.
 He brings a passion for live music and young people, business experience and local knowledge to the trustees’ group.

 For music-related events, the trustees are ably assisted by Musical Director, Duncan Arrow.